BUY CYPRUS INVESTMENT PROPERTY!

-Cyprus is one of the top property destinations for foreign Investor buyers and also the leading EU country for High Net Worth Immigration, with applications for the Cyprus Residence Permit Programme (EU Golden Visa) or Citizenship by Investment programme proving very popular!
-Despite the recent economic downturn due to the global economic recession, there is still a very strong interest in the real estate sector, especially from the Russian market, Middle East and China.
+Cyprus is one of the top property destinations for foreign Investor buyers and the leading EU country for High Net Worth Immigration for the Cyprus Residence Permit Programme (Golden Visa) or the Cyprus Investment Programme.
+Recently, High Net Worth Individuals have made numerous applications for foreign direct investment in Cyprus.

-The continuing demand for property by foreigners is attributed to many factors, including: the low cost of living, the high quality lifestyle, the favorable policy to obtain permanent residence through the acquisition of real estate and the fact that Cyprus is one of the top destinations for retirement.
+Foreigners are continually buying property in Cyprus, which is attributed to many factors, including: the low cost of living, the high quality lifestyle, the favorable policy to obtain permanent residence through the acquisition of real estate and Cyprus is one of the leading destinations for retirement.

 Cyprus Legal System